Eurocentral

-Eurocentral is one of the largest industrial estates in Scotland, situated on the edge of Holytown and Mossend, North Lanarkshire, just off the M8 motorway, about 12 mi east of Glasgow city centre and 34 mi west of Edinburgh.
+Eurocentral is one of the largest industrial estates in Scotland, just off the M8 motorway, about 12 mi east of Glasgow city centre and 34 mi west of Edinburgh.
 The nearest communities to the estate are Holytown, Mossend, Chapelhall, Calderbank and Carnbroe.
 The closest major towns are Bellshill 4 mi, Motherwell 4 mi, Coatbridge 4 mi and Airdrie 4+1/2 mi.

-There is a bus link to and from Glasgow city centre and Livingston, West Lothian.
+There is a bus link to and from Glasgow city centre, Edinburgh Airport and Edinburgh city centre operated by Scottish Citylink.
 Eurocentral has warehouse distribution centres, factories, call centres, a railfreight centre which links with Grangemouth docks 28 mi to the north east, England to the south and beyond to mainland Europe.
 The estate also has a large modern hotel/restaurant (Dakota).
 One of the landmarks of the Eurocentral are the so-called "Big Heids" which are three red upturned shipping containers with tubes making the shape of human heads.

 The Maxim Office Park is a recent addition opening in March 2010.
 With 10 buildings totalling over 756000 sqft.
 Built in a single phase, Maxim is also the UK’s largest speculatively built office park.